adbailey1/daic_woz/README.md

 - --debug - for debug mode which automatically overwrites an previous data at a directory for quicker debugging.

-For example: To run a training experiment without bash, using a validation set, GPU, and not visualising the per epoch results graphs
+For example: To run a training experiment through the terminal, using a validation set, GPU, and not visualising the per epoch results graphs

- `python3 main.py train --validate --cuda --server`
+ `python3 main.py train --validate --cuda --vis`

+ Otherwise edit the run.sh file and call ./run.sh from the terminal

 **Notes**

 So far the audio and textual data have been experimented with with the ability to process the visual data to be conducted in the future.

+ This framework is still being tested, especially in terms of running a test set with a pre-trained model.
+Any other issues found, please let me know.